BogdanovaIV/programming-school/README.md

   ![The Sing Up Page (hovered button)](documentation/programming-school-signup-hover-button.png)

   When pressed, the button opens a new page with information about receiving the application.
-The page refreshes automatically to The Home page after 15 seconds.
+The page refreshes automatically to The "Home" page in 15 seconds.

   ![The Sing Up Page (receiving the application)](documentation/programming-school-signup-press-button.png)

 ## Technologies Used

 - HTML5 - There are different elements, attributes and meta tags to structure content and optimize web pages for search engines.
-- CSS3 - It is used for styling elements, creating page layout, animation and responsive design.
+- CSS3 - It is used to style elements and create page layout, for animation and responsive design.
-- Font Awesome - It is used for pasting icons improving appearance and web-page functionality.
+- Font Awesome - It is used to paste icons, improve appearance and for web-page functionality.

 ## Design